-Asian shares mostly higher ahead of Fed policy meeting
+World shares, US futures rise ahead of Fed policy decision

 India, Pakistan, Brazil, Mexico and South Africa are among the countries easing lockdown restrictions before their outbreaks have peaked and without detailed surveillance and testing systems in place.

-But the Nasdaq composite rose 0.3%, to 9,953.75 as technology and communications services stocks advanced.

-Chipmaker Advanced Micro Devices climbed 6.5% and Netflix, a big winner during the coronavirus lockdown, gained 3.5%.

-In another sign of increased caution, the yield on the 10-year Treasury yield fell to 0.82% from 0.83% late Tuesday.
+The yield on the 10-year Treasury yield was steady at 0.82%, down from 0.83% late Tuesday.
 It tends to move with investors’ expectations of the economy and inflation, though it’s still well above the 0.64% level where it started last week.